 Step-up Lease

 In this lease, the provision for increasing the monthly payment is part of the contract.
 In addition, such a clause can be used to increase the monthly payment for assets that depreciate in value, such as equipment.
-This type of lease is beneficial for a start-up as it could help the company avoid purchasing the new equipment.
+This type of lease is beneficial for a start-up as it could help the company avoid purchasing new equipment.
 In addition, the owner of the equipment is also fine, as he would receive more rent after a set period.

 Graduated Lease – Whom it Benefits Most?